 So animals need ways to cross busy roads/intersections without getting hurt or worse.
 Wildlife corridors solve part of the problem so let’s learn how.

-It turns out wildlife corridors are critical to helping our animals (and plants) move around on our planet.
+Corridors for wildlife are critical to helping our animals (and plants) move around on our planet.
 By connecting pieces of land, they help animals migrate, find mates, water or food.

-The landmasses may be separated by structures, roads or other pieces of land.
+Our landmasses are now separated by buildings, roads, parking lots or even other pieces of land.
 Without corridors, animals can become isolated.
-They may not find food or even mates which reduces genetic diversity.
-Or in worst cases, the animals become extinct.
+Their food or water source may be out of reach or a potential mate may be inaccessible.
+In worst cases, the animals can become extinct.

-As we found out with the Carolina northern flying squirrel, the squirrels need help crossing a newly built highway.
-Without assistance crossing the road, all sorts of bad things happened but luckily there is a happy ending.
+Take the Carolina northern flying squirrel.
+The squirrel’s habitat got cut in two by a new major highway.
+And the highway was too wide to glide across, as flying squirrels do.
+Without assistance crossing the road, all sorts of bad things started to happen.
+Ah, but luckily there is a happy ending.
 Read their story on our blog “Animals-Flying Squirrels”.

-All sorts of animals (and even plants) benefit from wildlife corridors.
-Bears, panthers, and pronghorn sheep all need to be able to move long distances in order to survive.
+First, what kind of animals benefit from wildlife corridors?
+Think about bears, panthers, and pronghorn sheep.
+All need to be able to move long distances in order to survive.

-And what about plants?
-Back in 2006, a 6-year study found plants, especially native plants, benefit from wildlife corridors.
-One example: a study shows bluebirds disperse more plant seeds when corridors exist than without them.
+Back in 2006, a 6-year study found plants, especially native plants, benefit from wildlife or habitat corridors.
+One example: bluebirds disperse more plant seeds when corridors exist than without them.
 The movement of the birds is increased with the help of corridors, thereby helping the plants.
 Very cool.

-Support Wildlands Network, one of the organizations we support
+Support Wildlands Network, one of our partner organizations.